 - Insurance: You can obtain a reasonably sized general liability policy on your properties and arguably have the same level of asset protection as you would if you held each address individually.

-I go into way more detail on this in the video, so be sure to check it out.
+I go into way more detail on everything in the video above, so be sure to check it out.

-I know there are schools of thought on both sides of this conversation, and I would like to her from both.
+I know there are schools of thought on both sides of this conversation, and I would like to hear from both.

-If you are a strong advocate for either, please leave a comment so we can get a good conversation going!
+If you are a strong advocate for either, please leave a comment below!

 Note By BiggerPockets: These are opinions written by the author and do not necessarily represent the opinions of BiggerPockets.